SSingha2/flask_test/README.md

 # flask_test

-A demo CICD pipeline for an example python app using docker.
+A demo CICD pipeline using github actions for an example python app using docker.